Board of Commissioners

 A seven-member board governs the Winnetka Park District.
 These individuals are slated by the Winnetka Caucus Council and elected by the district’s residents.
 Commissioners serve staggered four-year terms without compensation.
 Any resident of the Winnetka Park District who meets the requirements set forth by the Caucus is eligible to run for a seat on the board.

 The board’s primary function is to establish policy, including fiscal procedures, personnel matters, operational procedures, fees, land dispositions, and facility development.
+The current Winnetka Park District Policy Manual is available here.
 The board is also responsible for the appointment of the executive director and the Park District’s attorney and auditor.

-Christina serves as the Park District Liaison for New Trier Township High School.
+Christina serves as the President of the Winnetka Park District Board for 2023 – 2024 and as the District Liaison for New Trier Township High School.